It is recommended to make a reservation. You can phone us on +353 65 905 8156 or book on line.

 The dolphins live in the Shannon Estuary all year round.
 We are experienced in their patterns of behaviour and are able to predict where they should be at different times of the tide throughout the season.
 Tides and sea conditions dictate many aspects of our trips, and we endeavour to make your trip the best it can be.
 It is extremely rare for us not to have dolphin encounters.

 They are wild animals so we cannot guarantee that they will be where they "should" be or weather conditions may not allow us to travel to an area where they are most likely to be.
 However, we are familiar with the dolphins' patterns of behaviour and our success rate of dolphin encounters exceeds 98%, so it is unusual not to see them.
 We do not go out unless we intend to meet dolphins.
+Although disappointing, if you don't see dolphins on your trip, it was a risk you took when looking for wild animals.

 Life jackets are part of our safety equipment and are for emergency use only.
 This is the rule, set out by the Department of Transport, that we must follow for Class VI Passenger Vessels.
 There are lifejackets for every passenger in the unlikely event that there is an emergency.
 However, if you would feel more comfortable wearing a jacket, you are free to bring your own life jackets on board.
 The gunwales (rails) are 1 metre high and we have a very watchful crew.
 Parents are responsible for their own children's behaviour and safety.